The 6 Best Uses of $1 Million as a Real Estate Investor

 A very rational first step after acquiring $1 million is to take some time to strategize and come up with the most effective investment plan.

 Neil Henderson would make an appointment with his accountant to discuss tax strategies.
 Nick Fleming would hire a world-class mentor/business coach and start hiring really talented employees, both of which will 10x his business.
 Charlie Kao would refocus by creating new goals and a new business plan, working towards growing his money long-term.
 And Deren Huang would make sure he remained level headed and didn’t make any impulsive decisions, because he doesn’t want to live out the reality of many lotto-winners who end up bankrupt after a couple of years.

 6 – Minor Adjustments to Business or Life

-I think all 6 of these strategies are great ways to use $1,000,000, but what do you think?
+I think all six of these investment plans are great responses to the questions of how to invest a million dollars, but what do you think?
 Comment below: If someone gave you $1 million, what is the first thing you would do?